Gabriella439/slides/eXchange2022/slides.md

 - **Calculators**

-  Calculations don't specify how to use their results
+  Calculations don't include logic for how to read or write values

 - **JSON configuration file**